google/osv-scanner/README.md

 ## Usage

 OSV-scanner parses lockfiles, SBOMs, and git directories to determine your project's open source dependencies.
-These dependencies are matched against the the OSV database via the [OSV.dev API](https://osv.dev#use-the-api) and known vulnerabilities are returned to you in the output.
+These dependencies are matched against the OSV database via the [OSV.dev API](https://osv.dev#use-the-api) and known vulnerabilities are returned to you in the output.

 ### General Use Case: Scanning a Directory